eaprelsky/infodynamics/book/00_introduction.md

 **Notice something?** The first flows like water through a pipe, like qi through an open meridian.
 The second?
 It's like trying to push energy through a blocked channel.

-Now here's the crazy part: **we can measure this.** We can predict it.
-We can optimize it.
+Here's the intriguing part: **this pattern might be modelable.** We might be able to understand it better, even optimize it somewhat.

-Just like energy flow in martial arts.
+Using principles similar to energy flow guidance in martial arts.

 ## The Pattern That Changes Everything